Codecademy/docs/content/python/concepts/built-in-functions/terms/frozenset/frozenset.md

   - 'paths/computer-science'
 ---

-The built-in `frozenset()` function returns a new set or frozenset using an optional iterable object objects such as a [string](https://www.codecademy.com/resources/docs/python/strings) or [list](https://www.codecademy.com/resources/docs/python/lists).
+The built-in `frozenset()` function returns a new frozenset using an optional iterable object objects such as a [string](https://www.codecademy.com/resources/docs/python/strings) or [list](https://www.codecademy.com/resources/docs/python/lists).

-Frozensets are a special type of set that are immutable.
+Frozensets are a specific type of [set](https://www.codecademy.com/resources/docs/python/sets) that are immutable.
 Like [tuples](https://www.codecademy.com/resources/docs/python/tuples), their contents are frozen and cannot be changed after creation.

 ## Syntax